 Prior to joining Volans in 2016, Richard spent four years at Leaders’ Quest, a social enterprise that specialises in experiential learning and business transformation.
-He has a BA in history from Durham University and a Masters in US history from Oxford, where he specialised in the evolution of progressive political philosophy between 1880 and 1920 – a period when, like today, the future of capitalism hung in the balance and a new social contract between business, society and government was called for.
+He has a BA in history from Durham University and a Masters in US history from Oxford, where he specialised in the evolution of progressive political philosophy between 1880 and 1920.

-Outside of work, Richard’s interests include reading, writing, travel, cricket (mostly watching rather than playing these days) and opera (ditto).
+Outside of work, Richard’s interests include reading, writing, travel, cricket and opera.

 Richard’s Superpower: Curiosity

 Q. Why do you do what you do?

-A. In my teens, I got switched on to some of the big societal challenges we face, including inequality and climate change.
-Once that happened, I couldn’t do a job that wasn’t about working to address those challenges.
+A. I first started paying serious attention to issues like climate change and inequality in my teens.
+Once that happened, I couldn’t do a job that wasn’t about working to address social and environmental challenges.
 I tried once, but I didn’t last long.

 Q. What does Volans say to you?